korygill/technical-analysis/FGMR/FGMR.md

-# BTFG_STFG #
+# $SPX Fear & Greed Mean Reversion Strategy (FGMR) #

-This is a long/short study based on the work of [@kerberos007](https://twitter.com/kerberos007).
+This is a long/short strategy based on the work of [@kerberos007](https://twitter.com/kerberos007).
 If you look at their feed, you will see lots of work regarding this strategy using Bollinger Bands, Percent B (%B), and some initial parameters that give good back testing results.

 As with any strategy, you should understand it, tweak it to your own risk profile, and extend it to incorporate other indicators and strategies.

 Alternatively, just buy or sell the glitch!

-## A picture is worth a thousand words, BTFG_STFG on SPX ##
+## A picture is worth a thousand words, FGMR on SPX ##

 ![spx-strategy-and-study](spx-strategy-and-study.png "spx-strategy-and-study")

 ### Legend ###

-    1 SPX 1D chart with BTFG_STFG Strategy
+    1 SPX 1D chart with FGMR Strategy
-    2 BTFG_STFG Study
+    2 FGMR Study
-    3 VIX_BTFG_STFG Study for Calls
+    3 VIX_FGMR Study for Calls
-    4 VIX_BTFG_STFG Study for Puts
+    4 VIX_FGMR Study for Puts
     5 Floating P&L for the strategy

     Green, go long, buy calls